A. N. Upadhye: Career

-Dr. A.N.
-Upadhye began his career as a Lecturer of Prakrit at Rajaram College, Kolhapur in 1930.
+Dr. A. N. Upadhye began his career as a Lecturer of Prakrit at Rajaram College, Kolhapur in 1930.
 He served full 32 years in Rajaram College and received D.Litt.
 Degree from Bombay University in 1939.
 He dedicated himself as Springer Research Scholar of Bombay University from 1939 to 1942.
 He retired from Rajaram College in 1962 after 32 years of loyal service.
 Later, he joined Shivaji University as a Professor Emeritus from 1962 to 1971, during this period he served as Dean of Arts Department as well.
-He worked closely with Dr. A.G.
-Pawar, then Vice-Chancellor of Shivaji University and also worked hard to lay a strong foundation for newly formed University.
+He worked closely with Dr. A. G. Pawar, then Vice-Chancellor of Shivaji University and also worked hard to lay a strong foundation for newly formed University.

 Final Years and Death

 In 1971, Upadhye became a founding professor and Head of the Jaina Chair at the University of Mysore.
 In this role, he was the driving force behind the establishment of the University's post-graduate Department of Jainalogy and Prankrit.
+His life and work was portrayed in the Marathi book "Charitra Tyanche Paha Jara".

-Within days of retiring from Mysore University, Upadhye died of a heart attack on 10 August 1975 at his home in Kolhapur.
+Within days of retiring from Mysore University, Upadhye died of a heart attack on 08-Oct-1975 at his home in Kolhapur.